foliovision/fv-wordpress-flowplayer/readme.txt

 = 7.1.14.727 =

 * Brand new FV Player version.
-If you can't upgrade due to a popup dialog saying "Are you sure you want to upgrade?" please one the update link in a new browser tab.
+If you can't upgrade due to a popup dialog saying "Are you sure you want to upgrade?" please open the update link in a new browser tab.

 = 6.6.1 =